alessandro-fazzi/bunctionsh/README.md

 Just a helper: I have always colorization functions for feedback from scripts

 #### git-prompt
-If you are in a repo have some usefull info in your $PS1 is a must!
+If you are in a repo have some usefull info in your $PS1 is a must! (read code comments at the bottom of the file, please)

 #### lampp
 If you use lampp you can stop/start/reload it ... just a shortcut

 #### randpass
 Generate random password like a cowboy!

+#### ex
+Extract files: depends on zip, unrar and p7zip

 ___